KainosEngineeringAcademy/hauntedHouse/README.md

 # hauntedHouse
 A long winded epic about a very ghostly abode

-Our team of writers have been assigned a spectacularly spooky task - to write a Halloween special for the EAYL Academy!
+Your team of writers have been assigned a spectacularly spooky task - to write a Halloween special for the EAYL Academy!

-Rules
-1.

 <h2>Malicious Melinda your repository host has started your story....</h2>